yunuen-olvera/yunuen-olvera/README.md

 - 👋 Hi, I’m @yunuen-olvera
 - 🐶 I’m interested in design, photography, paper engineering and web design.
-And dogs
+And dogs.
+And books
 - 🌱 I’m currently learning Web design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me hola@yunuenolvera.com